Zigaboo Modeliste

-Joseph "Ziggy" Modeliste (born December 28, 1948), also known as Zigaboo, is an American drummer best known as a founding member of the funk band the Meters.
+Joseph "Ziggy" Modeliste (born December 28, 1948), also known as Zigaboo Modeliste, is an American drummer best known as a founding member of the funk band the Meters.
 He is widely considered an innovator in the funk genre and New Orleans style drumming.
 The Meters' music had a defining role and set the stylistic tone of New Orleans funk.
 Due to his work with the band, Modeliste is credited as an integral part of bringing New Orleans second-line grooves into popular music.

 As a songwriter and session musician Modeliste's work is featured in numerous albums by various artists.
 His drum grooves appear in hundreds of hip hop samples, television and film.
 He has released four solo albums.
 He resides in the San Francisco Bay Area and continues to perform and tour.

 Early life

 Modeliste grew up in the 13th Ward of New Orleans.
 The eldest of six siblings, he was raised in part by his grandmother, Lula Blouin.
 His first drum set was a three-piece paid for by Blouin.
 He was nicknamed Zigaboo at age ten by a neighborhood kid, and by junior high school the name had stuck.
 His drumming style was influenced by Smokey Johnson, Bob French and other New Orleans drum greats as he learned by watching them perform at gigs.
 He said listening to other musicians was the most important part of his learning process.
 He particularly tried to emulate Smokey Johnson's style.
 He started playing gigs at an early age including a stint with the Hawketts, a band led by Art Neville at the time.
 Over time the band evolved into the Neville Sounds and by late 1960s into the Meters.
 In a 2013 interview with Modern Drummer, Modeliste said: "Your biggest teachers were those two things you got on the side of your head. (...)
 It's got nothing to do with rudiments, nothing to do with time signatures, but it's got a lot to do with what you hear."